open-feature/js-sdk-contrib/libs/providers/config-cat-web/README.md

 # ConfigCat Web Provider

-This provider is an implementation for [ConfigCat](https://configcat.com) a managed feature flag service.
+This is an OpenFeature provider implementation for using [ConfigCat](https://configcat.com), a managed feature flag service in JavaScript frontend applications.

 ## Installation